zeroc-ice/bower-ice/README.md

-# bower-ice
+# Ice for JavaScript

-Ice for JavaScript runtime binary distribution for bower.
+[Ice](https://github.com/zeroc-ice/ice) is a comprehensive RPC framework with support for C++, .NET, Java, Python, JavaScript and more.
+This repository contains the [bower](http://bower.io/) distribution of Ice for JavaScript.

 ## Install